martlin2cz/xspf-playlist/README.md

 ````

 ### Examples
-There are some sample programs in the `examples` package.
+There are some sample programs in the `cz.martlin.xspf.examples` package in `src/test/java`.
 Like the `TracksFinder`:
 ````
 $ TracksFinder "Kraftwerk - Computer World.xspf" "Compute"
 Computer World